5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 # Getting Started with the Rpi Image

+*Tested on Rpi Model B (4GB) in combination with Windows*

 On this page you will learn how to Setup the Raspberry Pi image with WhatsSpy Public already on it.
-This tutorial is Windows based.
-You need the 'secret' which is discussed in chapter 1 of the normal [getting started](getting-started).
+This tutorial is Windows based. **You need the 'secret' which is discussed in chapter 1) of the normal [getting started](getting-started)**.

-*Tested on Rpi Model B in combination with Windows*

 ## 1) Download